Formulary

 Urinary frequency, enuresis and incontinence

-Antimuscarinics (systemic): Consider high anticholinergic burden
+Antimuscarinics (systemic) - Consider high anticholinergic burden

-Solifenacin 5mg-10mg once daily
+Solifenacin 5mg-10mg - prefered once a day preparation

-Tolterodine immediate-release 1mg - 2mg twice daily
+Tolterodine immediate-release 1mg - 2mg - prefered twice a day preparation

-Fesoterodine MR 4mg - 8mg once daily
+Fesoterodine MR 4mg - 8mg - prefered modified release preparation

 Beta3-Adrenoceptor agonists